 D.2.2.1.
-Data to be collected in order to monitor emissions from the project activity , and how this data will be archived: ID number (Please use numbers to ease cross-referencing to D.3) Data variable Source of data Data unit Measured (m), calculated (c) or estimated (e) Recording frequency Proportion of data to be monitored How will the data be archived? (electronic/ paper) Comment 1.
-LFG {total} Total amount of landfill gas captured Flow-meter m 3 m Continuously 100% Electronic and paper Measured by a flow meter.
-Data to be aggregated monthly and yearly.
-2. LFG {flare, y} Amount of landfill gas sent to flares Flow meter m^3 m Continuous 100% Electronic and paper Measured by a flow meter.
+Data to be collected in order to monitor emissions from the project activity, and how this data will be archived: ID number (Please use numbers to ease cross- referencing to D.3) Data variable Source of data Data unit Measured (m), calculated (c) or estimated (e) Recording frequency Proportion of data to be monitored How will the data be archived? (electronic/ paper) Comment 2.
+LFG {flare, y} Amount of landfill gas sent to flares Flow meter m 3 m Continuous 100% Electronic Measured by a flow meter.
 Data will be aggregated monthly and yearly.
-5. FE Flare/combustion efficiency Measurements of flare's operation hours and methane content in the fluegas and % m/c (1) Continuous (2) quarterly, monthly if unstable 100% Electronic and paper (1).
-Continuous measurement of operation time of flare (e.g. with temperature) (2) Periodic measurement of methane content of flare exhaust gas 6. w {CH4, y} Methane fraction in the landfill gas Gas analyzer m^3{CH4}/m^3{LFG} m Continuous 100% Electronic and paper Measured by continuous gas quality analyzer.
-7. T Temperature of the landfill gas Temperature sensor °C m Continuous 100 % Electronic and paper Measured to determine the density of methane D{CH4} .

-8. p Pressure of the landfill gas Pressure sensor kPa m Continuous 100% Electronic and paper Measured to determine the density of methane D {CH4} .
-10 EL {IMP} Total amount of Electricity imported to meet project requirement Electricity meter installed in the blower MWh m Continuous 100% Electronic and paper Required to determine CO 2 emissions from use of electricity to operate the project activity.
+5. FE Flare/combustion efficiency, determined by the operation hours (1) and the methane content in the exhaust gas (2) Measurements of flare's operation hours and methane content in the fluegas % m/c (1) Continuous (2) Enclosed flares shall be monitored yearly, with the first measurement to be made at the time of installation n/a Electronic (1) Continuous measurement of operation time of flare (e.g. with temperature or run time meter) (2) The enclosed flares shall be operated and maintained as per the specifications prescribed by the manufacturer. б. w {CH4, y} Methane fraction in the landfill gas Gas analyzer m^3{CH4}/m^3{LFG} m Continuous 100% Electronic Measured by continuous gas quality analyzer.
+7. T Temperature of the landfill gas Temperature sensor °C m Continuous 100 % Electronic Measured to determine the density of methane D{CH4} .
+8. p Pressure of the Pressure Pa m Continuous 100% Electronic Measured to determine the landfill gas sensor density of methane D {CH4} . $10 \text{ EL}{\text{IMP}}$ Total amount of Electricity imported to meet project requirement Electricity meter installed in the blower MWh m Continuous 100% Electronic Required to determine CO_2 emissions from use of electricity to operate the project activity.
 11 CO 2 emission intensity of the electricity Calculated tCO 2 e/MWh С In the validation and in the baseline renewal.
-0% Electronic and paper Required to determine CO 2 emissions from use of electricity to operate the project activity 13 Regulatory requirements relating to landfill gas projects In the validation and in the baseline renewal.
-100% Paper Required for any changes to the adjustment factor (AF) or directly MD {reg, y} .
+100% Electronic Required to determine CO 2 emissions from use of electricity to operate the project activity 13 Regulatory requirements relating to landfill gas projects - - n/a In the validation and in the baseline renewal.
+100% Paper Required for any changes to the adjustment factor (AF) or directly MD {reg, y} at the renewal of the crediting period.

-Obs: All data from the table above will be archived according to internal procedures, until 2 years after the end of the crediting period.
+Obs 1: All data from the table above will be archived according to internal procedures, until 2 years after the end of the crediting period.
+Obs 2: According with the Meth Panel's recommendation AM_CLA_0028 and ACM0001, when a landfill project only flares the methane, only one flow-meter must be installed, provided that the meter used is calibrated periodically by an officially accredited entity.